Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 # DESIGN

 ## Website Typography
 For the Classic Ford Cars logo, I chose Parisienne obtained from Google Fonts.
-I liked it because it's similiar to the original Ford logo.
+I liked it because it's similar to the original Ford logo.

 ### About Parisienne
 Parisienne is a casual connecting script inspired by a 1960s Bra advertisement!
-It has a slight bounce and intentional irregularity to what might other wise appear to be a more formal script font.
+It has a slight bounce and intentional irregularity to what might otherwise appear to be a more formal script font.
 Classic, yet free spirited, it is a typestyle for a wide variety of use.

 ![Logo text](wireframes/logo_text.png)